Marak/SupremeJSONCompressor/ReadMe.md

  - It has support for nested Records and Collections
  - It has support for optional fields
  - It writes at the bit level

+I will post benchmark graphs soon to show you.

 ## Data Types